Hungary: Third Republic (1989–present)

 In 2006, major nationwide protests erupted after it was revealed that Prime Minister Ferenc Gyurcsány had claimed in a closed-door speech that his party "lied" to win the recent elections.
 The popularity of left-wing parties plummeted in the ensuing political upheaval, and in 2010, Viktor Orbán's national-conservative Fidesz party was elected to a parliamentary supermajority.
 The legislature consequently approved a new constitution, among other sweeping governmental and legal changes.
-Fidesz has won supermajorities in every subsequent election.
+Fidesz subsequently won supermajorities in the 2014, 2018, and 2022 elections.

-Since Orbán's election in 2010, Hungary has undergone democratic backsliding.
-It has been characterised as an illiberal democracy, hybrid regime, kleptocracy, dominant-party system, and mafia state.
-Orbán has publicly embraced illiberalism, characterising Hungary as an "illiberal Christian democracy".
-As a result of these developments, Hungary's relationship with the United States and the European Union have entered a period of protracted strain.
-Various EU bodies and member states have moved to penalize Hungary or curtail its EU voting rights.
-Past and ongoing areas of conflict include LGBT rights, migration, the lex CEU, Hungary's decision to authorise Russian and Chinese vaccines during the coronavirus pandemic, and international sanctions against Russia.
-The Orbán government has simultaneously come under increased international scrutiny over rule of law concerns.
-Hungary has and continues to dispute these allegations.
+After Orbán's election in 2010, Hungary experienced democratic backsliding.
+Under his leadership, described as the "Orbán era" (Orbán-korszak), the country was variously characterized as an illiberal democracy, hybrid regime, kleptocracy, dominant-party system, or mafia state.
+Orbán publicly embraced illiberalism, identifying Hungary as an "illiberal Christian democracy".
+As a result of these developments, Hungary's relationship with the United States and the European Union entered a period of protracted strain.
+Various EU bodies and member states moved to penalize Hungary or curtail its EU voting rights.
+Areas of conflict included LGBT rights, migration, the lex CEU, Hungary's decision to authorise Russian and Chinese vaccines during the COVID-19 pandemic, and international sanctions against Russia due to the 2022 Russian invasion of Ukraine.
+The Orbán government simultaneously came under increased international scrutiny over rule of law concerns.
+Orbán's government disputed these allegations.

+In the 2026 election, Péter Magyar led the Tisza Party to a decisive supermajority victory, marking the first time in sixteen years that Fidesz moved into opposition.
+On 9 May 2026, Magyar was sworn in as Hungary's prime minister.